 Dinner rolls are often great for potlucks.
-They pair well with so many different kinds of foods and are easy to make or often in my case (purchase)!
-If you like easy then you’ll appreciate this recipe.
+They pair well with so many different kinds of foods and are easy to make too!
+If you like quick and easy then you’ll appreciate this recipe.

-The creative element comes to play when you form the pastry into the shape of intestines.
-Serve this treat on a platter and everyone will be excited to try this at your potluck.
+The creative element comes to play when you form the pastry to look like intestines.
+Finally, serve this treat on a platter and everyone will be excited to try this at your potluck.

 Meatballs are another popular potluck food item.
-Instead of bringing a slow cooker full of meatballs, you have to make these meatball mummies for your Halloween potluck.
+Instead of sharing a slow cooker full of meatballs, you have to make these meatball mummies for your Halloween potluck.

 To make things easy you’ll want to use frozen meatballs and store-bought crescent roll dough.
-Wrap the meatballs with the dough and add marinara and olive eyes for a clever mummified snack!
+Wrap the meatballs with the dough and add marinara sauce and sliced olives to create the eyes for a clever mummified snack!

 If you want to participate in the Halloween theme but like to keep things healthy then these stuffed mushroom eyeballs are a must-try!
 They’re so easy and made of wholesome ingredients.